60+ Voiceover Marketplaces Online

 😡😡😡😡😡 CoVoCo ★ Basically a scam

-😡😡😡😡😡💲 VOCADD / Idiom Talent ★ Basically a scam.
+😡😡😡😡😡💲 Idiom Talent / VOCADD ★ Basically a showcase scam variant.
 They contact talent to ask for money.
 MANY forums warn against them.
 The scam works like this: You get an email offering to represent you “Idiom would like to be your agent”.
-If you accept, you are required to send them $145 for a year’s membership in VOCADD, and Idiom takes 20% of any work you get through them.
+If you accept, you must pay.
+Formerly, you were required to send them $145 for a year’s membership in VOCADD, and Idiom took 20% of any work you get through them.
 Legitimate agencies take 10%-15% for Union (US vs Canada) or 15%-20% for non-union.

 🚩🚩📜 click for info • Long-time reputable agency/marketplace that grew after VoiceBank was lost.